rashidalnaemi/swaytreeviewer/README.md

 **Available Modes:**

 *   `window`: Standard GTK window.
 Managed like any other tiled window in Sway.
-*   `floating`: Opens as a floating window.
-Useful if you want to keep it above other tiled windows.
 *   `transparent`: Opens as a floating, semi-transparent window.
 Good for overlay usage.
-*   `fullscreen-transparent`: Opens as a fullscreen, semi-transparent overlay.

 **Examples:**